about

 Photo credit: Dahlia Carmín

-Their work engages with autofiction as a collective practice and genre, bringing attention to marginalized narratives and to the unstable, weak, and precarious body.
-Educated at the Oslo National Academy of the Arts (2014) and the Royal Academy of Fine Arts in Brussels (2025), their practice explores the body as a porous site: continuously absorbing and leaking information, always entangled within systems of representation.
+camilla Strandhagen (b.
+1992, NO) works as a choreographer and performer, based between Brussels and Oslo.
+Their work engages with autofiction as a collective practice and genre, centering marginalized narratives and the unstable, weak, and precarious body. camilla studied dance at the Oslo National Academy of the Arts and holds a Master in Choreography from the Royal Academy of Fine Arts in Brussels.

-They create performances through processes of contamination and translation, where the glitches in dominant systems and the slippery matter of meaning-making challenge normative demands for health, productivity, and coherence.
+Their practice positions the body as a porous site: continuously absorbing and leaking information, always entangled within systems of representation.
+They create performances through processes of contamination and translation, where the glitches in dominant systems and the slippery matter of meaning-making challenge health imperatives, productivity, and coherence.